-At the same time, the visit to Monument Valley has its own challenges.
+At the same time, the visit to Monument Valley in Arizona has its own challenges.
 It is located on the Navajo Indian reservation and, as a result, has tribal restrictions.
 You can only drive along a 13-mile dirt road loop during the day; you are not allowed to hike or explore the park on your own.

 This creates some limitations in regard to photography.
 For example, the sunset or sunrise photography is limited in the summer months because the park is only open between 6 a.m. and 8 p.m.